handley-lab/anesthetic/README.rst

 What's in a name?
 -----------------

-There is an emerging convent for naming nested sampling packages with words that have nest in them ([nestle and dynesty](https://dynesty.readthedocs.io/en/latest/), [nestorflow](https://github.com/tomcharnock/NestorFlow)).
+There is an emerging convention for naming nested sampling packages with words that have nest in them (`nestle and dynesty <https://dynesty.readthedocs.io/en/latest/>`__, `nestorflow <https://github.com/tomcharnock/NestorFlow>`__).
 Doing a UNIX grep:

 .. code:: bash